Status: Rare casual spring migrant statewide. Rare regular fall migrant statewide. Rare casual winter visitor. Accidental in summer.

 - High counts: 20 in Lincoln, Lancaster Co 25 Oct 2006, 18 near Lincoln 21 Nov 2010, and 6 at Branched Oak Lake 18 Nov 2007.

-Winter: Overwintering has not been observed, although there is a single midwinter report, and three additional reports of birds lingering into Jan (see Fall).
-The mid-winter report is 16 Jan 1927, Missouri River, Sarpy Co (Bray et al 1986).
+Winter: Overwintering has not been observed, although there are two midwinter reports and three additional reports of birds lingering into Jan (see Fall).
+The mid-winter reports are 16 Jan 1927, Missouri River, Sarpy Co (Bray et al 1986), and three adult males and two females at Stage Coach L, Lancaster Co 19 Jan 2019.

 This species winters uncommonly on the Great Lakes and rarely on the Gulf Coast (Baldassarre 2014).